Configure inputs to begin

 Raw immunogenicity scores lack context without a reference distribution.
 When percentile ranking is enabled, TLimmuno2 scores approximately 90,000 random human peptides (sampled across lengths 13–21) against the same HLA allele and reports where the query peptide falls in that distribution.
 A percentile rank of 0.95 means the peptide scores higher than 95% of background peptides for that allele.

-ProteinIQ provides cloud-hosted access to the upstream TLimmuno2 model and pseudosequence table.
-The current upstream dataset contains 5,640 allele keys spanning human DRB and HLA-DP entries plus mouse H-2 and bovine BoLA alleles.
+ProteinIQ provides cloud-hosted access to the native TLimmuno2 model and pseudosequence table.
+The current published dataset contains 5,640 allele keys spanning human DRB and HLA-DP entries plus mouse H-2 and bovine BoLA alleles.
 No installation or Python environment required.

 | Input | Description |